 Nucleus is the organelle found in the eukaryotic cell fully enclosed inside the nuclear membrane.
 It contains a majority of the genetic material of the cell.
 The nucleus coordinates with the cell activities including growth, metabolism, protein synthesis and reproduction.

 Also Read: The Nucleus

-From the differences given, we can conclude that the nucleus and nucleoid are different in many ways.
+These were the important difference between nucleus and nucleoid.
 Explore other important topics such as the structure of DNA, RNA, or any other related topics by registering at BYJU’S.

 - Difference between Prokaryotic and Eukaryotic Cells